casdoor/casdoor-website/docs/how-to-connect/plugin.md

 ---
 title: Casdoor Plugin
 description: Using Casdoor plugins or middlewares in other frameworks like Spring Boot, WordPress, Odoo, etc.
-keywords: [plugin, middleware, Spring Boot, WordPress, Odoo, django]
+keywords: [plugin, middleware, Spring Boot, WordPress, Odoo, Django]
 authors: [hsluoyz]
 ---

-Casdoor also provides plugins or middlewares for some very popular platforms, like Java's SpringBoot, PHP's WordPress, Python's Odoo etc.
+Casdoor also provides plugins or middlewares for some very popular platforms, such as Java's Spring Boot, PHP's WordPress, and Python's Odoo, among others.

 | Casdoor plugin      | Language | Source code                                            |
 |---------------------|----------|--------------------------------------------------------|